ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Introduction

 \section{Introduction}

-With the rapid increase of computing power on portable devices, such as, smartphone, laptops, tablets, etc., and the near ubiquitous availability of Internet connectivity, our day to day lives are becoming increasingly dependent on Internet-based applications.
-Most of these applications, rely on large volumes of data from a wide range of sources, and their performance improves with the easy accessibility of the data.
-Today, data is gathered at an even faster pace from numerous sources of interconnected devices around the world.
-In order to keep abreast with this veritable tsunami of data, researchers, in both industry and academia, are hurtling to invent new ways to increase {the} capacity of durable, large-scale distributed storage systems, and the efficient ingestion and retrieval of data.
-Currently, most of the data is stored in cloud-based storages, {offered by major providers like} Amazon, Dropbox, Google, etc. To store large amounts of data in an affordable manner, cloud vendors deploy hundreds to thousands of commodity machines, networked together to act as {a single} giant storage system.
-Component failures of commodity devices, and network delays are the norm, therefore, \nnrev{designing}{ensuring} consistent data-access and availability at the same time is challenging. \nn{Vendors often solve availability by generating replicating data across multiple servers, but this creates the headache of keeping those copies consistent, especially when they can be updated concurrently by different operations.}
+\nnrev{With the rapid increase of computing power on portable devices, such as, smartphone, laptops, tablets, etc., and the near ubiquitous availability of Internet connectivity, our day to day lives are becoming increasingly dependent on Internet-based applications.
+Most of these applications, rely on large volumes of data from a wide range of sources. }{}

+Distributed Storage Systems (DSS) store large amounts of data in an affordable manner.
+Cloud vendors deploy hundreds to thousands of commodity machines, networked together to act as {a single} giant storage system.
+Component failures of commodity devices, and network delays are the norm, therefore, \nnrev{designing}{ensuring} consistent data-access and availability at the same time is challenging.
+Vendors often solve availability by replicating data across multiple servers. \vc{These services use carefully constructed algorithms that ensure that these copies \nn{are} consistent, especially when they can be accessed concurrently by different operations.} \nn{The problem of keeping copies consistent becomes even more challenging when failed servers need to be replaced or new servers are added, without interrupting the service.
+Any type of service interruption in a heavily used DSS usually translates to immense revenue loss. }

-\myparagraph{Atomic Distributed Storage.} \nn{ To solve this problem, researches developed a series of \emph{consistency semantics}, that formally specify the behavior of concurrent operations.} \emph{Atomicity} or \emph{strong consistency} is the strongest and most intuitive consistency \nn{semantic which provides the illusion that a data object is accessed sequentially, even when operations may access different copies of that data object concurrently}.
-In addition, atomic objects are composable~\cite{HW90, Lynch1996}, \nnrev{of a individual atomic data store allows building shared memory systems, thereby enabling the programmer to view the storage as a giant shared memory system}{enabling the creation of large shared memory systems from individual atomic data objects.
-Such large-scale shared memory services make application development much simpler}.
-Finally, the strongest and most desirable form of availability or liveness of atomic data access is \emph{wait-freedom}~\cite{Lynch1996} where \nnrev{the data access}{} operations complete irrespective of the speed of the clients.
+\nn{The goal of this work is to provide an algorithm for implementing strongly consistent \vc{(i.e., atomic/linearizable)}, fault-tolerant distributed read/write storage, with low storage and communication footprint, and the ability to reconfigure the set of data hosts without service interruptions.}